Certificate in Youth Work Practice Level 2

 Working with Challenging Behaviour in Youth Work Settings

-You may be charged course fees depending on your previous level of education but don’t worry; we will help you access financial support if you are entitled to it.
+We will help you access financial support if you are entitled to it.
 For more information visit our Further Education fees and funding page.

 There are no specific academic entry requirements for this qualification.
 However, because the programme will involve working with children/young people and/or vulnerable adults, you must be willing to undergo an Enhanced Disclosure and Barring Service (DBS) check.
 A criminal record will only bar someone from undertaking the course if the offence is relevant to suitability for working with young people.